Painting gloss kitchen cabinets and doors can transform your kitchen. We show you how

-Yes it is, but you need to prep correctly and choose the right paint.
+In basic terms, the answer is yes, but you need to prep correctly and choose the right paint.
 Poor preparation will lead to a poorer finish.
-While your doors, drawers and cabinets will look good initially they won’t have the same durability and longevity.
+While your doors, drawers and cabinets will initially look good, they won’t have the same durability and longevity as the first did.

-Dulux Cupboard paint, Zinsser AllCoat and Frenchic AlFresco are all good choices for contemporary long lasting finishes.
+Dulux Cupboard paint, Zinsser AllCoat and Frenchic AlFresco, all available from Amazon, are good choices for contemporary long lasting finishes.

 - Sugar soap